chmouel/gosmee/README.md

 replay the hooks deliveries via the GitHub API.
 Compared to the relay server method this is more reliable and you don't have to worry about the relay server being down.
-The downside is that it only works with GitHub and you need to have a GitHub token with the `repo` scope.
+The downside is that it only works with GitHub and you need to have a GitHub token.
+The scopes needed are:

+- For repository webhooks, the token must have the `read:repo_hook` or `repo` scope
+- For organizations webhooks, you must have the `admin:org_hook` scope.

-It currently only supports Repository and not yet organisation hooks.
+It currently only supports replaying webhook installed on Repositories and Organizations but not supporting webhooks events from GitHub apps.

 You will need to know the Hook ID of the webhook you want to replay, you can get it with the `--hook-id` command: